-Scenario 2: Form an LLC in Illinois.
+Scenario 2: Form an IL LLC.
 A foolish customer or bad employee leads to a lawsuit.
 All the LLC's assets are at risk.
 Alternatively, your company fails to pay rent.
 Your landlord seizes equipment and liquidates it.

 This example holds for many industries.
 From equipment leasing to restaurants and real-estate.
 Allow us to craft a solution particular to your situation.

 Frequently Asked Questions

 This section covers various topics relating to creating your company and operating it.
 From operating agreements, to EINs and bank accounts.
 Don't see a question or answer you're looking for?
 Then please contact us today.

 A properly formed company is recognized as a separate legal entity with its own Federal tax ID Number.
 Undergoing this process bringd several asset protection benefits.
 The business is responsible for its liabilities and its debts, not the owners.
 This means, the creditors of a Wyoming Limited Liability Company cannot pierce the corporate veil and seize the owner's assets.
 Your will also enjoy charging order protection.
 This protects the company's assets from being seized by creditors, even when you are a single-member LLC.
 This can act as a serious deterrent to creditors.

 A company's EIN/TIN is the equivalent of a person's Social Security Number.
 It is unique to your company.
 If you intend on opening a bank account, having employees, generating revenue or engaging in taxable activities, then you will need one.
 If you will only be using the LLC to anonymously title assets, but not to earn income, then an employer identification number is not required.